5 Ways to Cut Utility Bills in the Summer

 “Foam insulation in your attic is a great investment for homeowners,” said Eric Garcia, General Manager at RetroFoam of Michigan.
 “Not only does it insulate but also expands to fill every crack and crevice in the attic, providing an air seal to keep your home more cool in the summer and warm in the winter.”

+While these are just five tips, there are a lot more out there that some people have found useful.
 What ways have you found to cut utility bills in the summer?